-Possible penalties for misconduct include:
+Possible penalties for misconduct include, but are not limited to:

-- Reprimand: a verbal or written notice indicating that a recurrence of the misconduct may result in further penalties. - Probation: indicating the student is in official jeopardy and the commission of a serious offense during this period will normally result in suspension or expulsion. - Suspension: a suspended student forfeits all privileges of enrollment and may be required to petition for readmission. - Expulsion: permanent separation from the Academy. - Restitution: in cases where there has been damage or loss to the school or an individual.
-Failure to make restitution may result in, among other things, the denial of graduation or further enrollment.
+- Reprimand: a verbal or written notice indicating that a recurrence of the misconduct may result in further penalties. - Probation: indicating the student is in official jeopardy and the commission of a serious offense during this period will normally result in suspension or expulsion. - Suspension: a suspended student forfeits all privileges of enrollment and may be required

+- to petition for readmission or be subject to conditions for readmission. - Expulsion: permanent separation from the Academy. - Restitution: in cases where there has been damage or loss to the school or an individual.
+Failure to make restitution may result in, among other things, the denial of graduation or further enrollment. - Educational/Restorative sanctions, determined as appropriate.

-The President may impose an emergency suspension when in the President's judgment, such action appears necessary (a) for reasons relating to a student's physical or emotional safety and wellbeing or the safety and well-being of a member of the Academy or its property; or (b) to deal with a continuing disturbance or a forcible interference by students with any Academy activity.
-If a student is suspended in this manner, the suspension may be lifted by the President or referred to the Faculty Committee.
+The President may impose an emergency suspension when, in the President's judgment, such action appears necessary (a) for reasons relating to a student's physical or emotional safety and well-being or the safety and well-being of a member of the Academy or its property; or (b) to deal with a continuing disturbance or a forcible interference by students with any Academy activity.
+If a student is suspended in this manner, the suspension may be lifted by the President or referred to the Disciplinary Committee.